nancologist/php_mvc/README.md

 ___

 ## 4.4.
 Header & Footer Includes
+We want to create Header and Footer Files and then include them into the main Template.

+You use ``APP_ROOT`` when you want address something which is in the backend (src/) and you would use ``URL_ROOT`` when you put something in your frontend (public/) and you want set the path to it, like main.js and style.css in this episode.

+__TEST:__
+* Now we see that our .com/traversymvc/ has the title "Traversy MVC"

+* Test CSS: Now we see that at this route our background is red.

+* JS TEST : alert(123)
+___

 ## 4.5.
 Aside - PDO Crash Course
 ## 4.6.
 The Database Class - Part 1
 ## 4.7.
 The Database Class - Part 2